atet/raspberrypi/README.md

 **The Pi Zero W is WiFi ready but requires very specific WiFi settings**

 1. You must be able to connect a new wireless device to your WiFi network using only the network name (a.k.a.
 SSID) and network password
-   * Some networks may require additional registration for new devices, like a school or public hotspot
+   * Some networks may require additional registration for new devices, like a school or public hotspot; consult your IT department about adding your Pi
    * The network can be hidden
-2. The wireless network must have disabled [**"wireless isolation"** (a.k.a.
+2. The wireless network **must have disabled** [**"wireless isolation"** (a.k.a.
 AP isolation, station isolation, or client isolation)](https://www.howtogeek.com/179089/lock-down-your-wi-fi-network-with-your-routers-wireless-isolation-option/)
    * There is no compromise on this one; if wireless isolation is not disabled on your network, you will not be able to connect to your Pi trhough WiFi
 * NOTE: If you administer your own open network that does not require a password, **you should secure your network ASAP**: [https://lifehacker.com/how-to-make-your-wifi-router-as-secure-as-possible-1827695547](https://lifehacker.com/how-to-make-your-wifi-router-as-secure-as-possible-1827695547)